Issues of Concern

 - Clinical seizures with electrographic correlation (electroclinical seizures)

 - Purely electrographic seizures (EEG expression of ictal rhythms without clinical correlation)

 - Clinical only seizures (ictal behaviors without EEG correlates)

 The EEG features of background activity can provide some direction towards establishing a possible diagnosis and prognosis.
 In infants suspected of having seizure activity, those with abnormal EEG background are more likely to have seizures than those with a normal background.
 On the other hand, those with documented clinical seizure activity have been more likely to have a normal EEG background.
 Severe background EEG abnormalities such as burst suppression have been associated with early myoclonic encephalopathy (EME) and Ohtahara syndrome (Early Infantile Epileptic Encephalopathy).
 A theta pointu alternant pattern (generalized sharply contoured theta alternating with periods of generalized attenuation has been reported in association with benign familial neonatal seizures as well as during the postictal state.

 Ictal EEG Activity

-Generalized ictal rhythms are rare, but may be seen in the context of generalized myoclonus (generalized sharps), and spasms (generalized attenuation or electrodecrement).
+Generalized ictal rhythms are rare but may be seen in the context of generalized myoclonus (generalized sharps) and spasms (generalized attenuation or electrodecrement).
 One further term (electroclinical dissociation or decoupling) needs to be considered here.
-The term denotes a situation wherein the context of administration of AEDs to infants with electroclinical seizures; the clinical manifestations may stop while the electrical ictal rhythms continue to be expressed.
+The term denotes a situation wherein the context of the administration of AEDs to infants with electroclinical seizures; the clinical manifestations may stop while the electrical ictal rhythms continue to be expressed.